Skip to main content

 Cutworm

-See cutworms in the Pepper and Outdoor Tomato sections for more information on the black and variegated cutworms.
+See cutworms in the Pepper and Outdoor Tomato sections for more information on black and variegated cutworms.

 • alpha-cypermethrin (Fastac* EC): 2.2 to 3.8 oz/A; PHI 1d, REI 12h, Bee: H, Group 3A.